cabralh/me/content/collections/ibm_model_f_5150_xt.md

 image = "/images/collections/ibm_model_f_xt.jpg"
 +++

-It is the first vintage keyboard I have acquired.
+This is the first vintage keyboard I have acquired.
 Unfortunately, it was broken into pieces on its way to me from Florida.
 However, with a bit of tender love and care, it was up and running in a few hours.

 I don't know the exact manufacturing date of the board, but there is a sticker that says it was repaired in 1989.
 Most IBM 5150 keyboards were manufactured before 1984, So it is at least 37 years old in 2021.